Overview

 The study of art and law includes territoriality and space, legal structures and systems, law as medium, crime, outlaw structures, culture and justice, freedom of expression, tangible and intangible property, language and contracts, authority and authorship, markets and transactions, systems of value, morality and law, corporate entities, sovereignty, and international law.

-The Program is influenced by five main discourses and practices: visual art, law, percussion, philosophy, and the martial arts.
-With this in mind, please note that the Program does not focus on traditional and conventional theories and ideologies (e.g., Marxism, post-structuralism, post-colonialism, psychoanalysis, identity politics, etc.), but rather investigates how the philosophy and practice of law disturbs the “critical” theory establishment and creates a new space and discourse for aesthetic, cultural and intellectual practices.
+The Program is influenced by five main discourses and practices: visual art, law, philosophy, the martial arts, and percussion.
+With this in mind, please note that the Program does not focus on traditional and conventional theories and ideologies (e.g., Marxism, post-structuralism, post-colonialism, psychoanalysis, identity politics, etc.), but rather investigates how the philosophies and practices of the five main discourses above disturb the “critical theory” establishment and create new spaces and discourses for aesthetic, cultural and intellectual practices.

 Applicants and admitted fellows shall take note that the Program is fully committed to freedom of expression.